codenoid/file.io/README.md

 ## Installation

-the default port are 8080
+By default, this project rely on [Redis](https://redis.io/download) as primary database, abd the default app port are 8080

 ### Docker